 -

 The bill: Say “Leh-seb, please” (Arabic) or “L’addition, please” (French).
-The Lebanon language for tipping is “Khaliya ma’ak” (Keep change).
+It is also important to understand the tipping etiquette in Lebanon, where the phrase “Khaliya ma’ak” (Keep change) is useful.

 Shopping and bargaining in souks

-In historic souks, the Lebanon language of bargaining is essential.
+In historic Lebanon markets, the Lebanon language of bargaining is essential to avoid paying “tourist prices.”

 -